 Our current business plan calls for approximately \$31.6 million in capital expenditures in 2009, primarily related to construction of new fueling stations.
 In addition, we anticipate that during 2009 we will provide approximately \$2.0 million for financing natural gas vehicle purchases by our customers and up to \$6.2 million in financing that we may be required to provide to the Vehicle Production Group LLC, a company that is developing CNG paratransit vehicles and taxis.
 Through March 13, 2009, we have provided our joint-venture subsidiary DCE with approximately \$4.4 million in financing under our loan agreement with DCE and we anticipate that we will provide up to approximately \$2.9 million in additional loan financing to DCE during the remainder of 2009 for additional capital expenditures and expenses.
 Financing provided to DCE is not included in our 2009 capital expenditure business plan and we anticipate that we will fund all additional financing we provide to DCE through our \$12.0 million Facility B loan with PlainsCapital Bank, which has approximately \$4.1 million in remaining available credit as of March 13, 2009.
 We intend to fund our principal liquidity requirements, other than our loan to DCE, through cash and cash equivalents and cash provided by operations; however, we may pursue station construction opportunities that are not currently under contract or in our 2009 capital expenditure plan or seek to acquire or invest in companies or assets in the natural gas fueling infrastructure, services and production industries.
 We may also decide to invest in expanding our California LNG plant or other LNG production assets.
 We will need to raise additional capital as necessary to fund any such acquisitions, strategic transactions, increases in station construction activity, expansion of our California LNG plant or other unanticipated capital expenditures.
-If we do need to raise additional capital, the timing and necessity of any future capital markets, we may not be able to raise capital on terms that are
+If we do need to raise additional capital, the timing and necessity of any future capital raise will depend primarily on our rate of new station construction and the decision on when we need to expand our California LNG plant.
+Due to the continuing disruption in the capital markets, we may not be able to raise capital on terms that are favorable to existing stockholders or at all.
+Any inability to raise capital may impair our ability to invest in new stations, develop natural gas fueling infrastructure and invest in strategic transactions or acquisitions and reduce our ability to invest in our business and generate increased revenues.